 Saakashvili has accused Nato leaders of encouraging Russia’s move into Georgian territory by postponing a decision in April to put Georgia and Ukraine on a fast track to Nato membership.

 The alliance had held off because Germany and France were wary of Russian opposition to the move, since Russia is Europe’s main energy supplier.

-But on a visit on Sunday to Tbilisi, Angela Merkel, the German chancellor, repeated Western promises that Georgia will eventually join Nato.
+But on a visit on Sunday to the beleaguered Georgian capital of Tbilisi, Angela Merkel, the German chancellor, repeated Western promises that Georgia will eventually join Nato.